- Fire Safety

 Check the work area for underground utilities and overhead power lines prior to beginning work.

 Refer to the product documentation that accompanied your equipment for more information and specific instructions.
-If you have any questions, contact the Safety and Environmental Health Office at 777-3341.
+If you have any questions, contact the Office of Safety at 701-777-3341.

 Non-Motorized Vehicles - The University of North Dakota strives to provide a safe and healthy environment for its students, faculty, staff and visitors.
 In an effort to protect both persons and UND property, this policy provides safe operating rules for users of skateboards, bicycles, roller skates, in-line skates, or other non-motorized vehicles.